From learning systems to digital societies: two decades of dialogue.

 The Technology, Knowledge & Society Research Network emerged in 2005 as digital transformation accelerated across education, communication, and everyday life.

-As it enters its third decade, the Technology, Knowledge & Society Research Network remains committed to bridging technical and social inquiry—linking researchers, educators, and innovators in exploring how technology can support equitable, sustainable, and participatory futures.
+As it enters its third decade, the Technology, Knowledge & Society Research Network remains committed to bridging technical and social inquiry.
+Through its global conference, journal, book imprint, and CGScholar community, the Network continues to support collaborative, interdisciplinary research that asks how technology can contribute to equitable, sustainable, and participatory futures.

 Research Network Chairs